Universidad Francisco de Vitoria

 Academics & Curriculum

 Although students may take some courses in English, the majority will be in Spanish, so applicants should have at least an intermediate skill level.
 CUA students spending a semester at UFV enroll in 5 classes worth 30 ECT, or 15 US credits.
 When researching potential courses, applicants should be aware that UFV prefers students to take all of their courses within the same school, or faculty.
 Exceptions are sometimes possible if a specific request is made.
-The university is divided into 7 faculty:
+The university is divided into 7 faculties:

 - Law, Economics, and Business